The multiresolution analysis of flow graphs: Tensoring flow graphs

-One important advantage in considering ${\bf SubFlow}_G$ rather than the path category of $G$ is that the former is finite (and the preceding sections essentially detail its construction), whereas the latter is infinite whenever there is a cycle in $G$.
-Another (related) advantage is that this perspective naturally yields a rare example of a strict $\omega$-category \footnote{ See Definition 1.4.8 of \cite{Leinster}. }, as we proceed to show. \footnote{ NB.
-A notion of ``flow'' and a concomitant $\omega$-categorical framework is discussed is \cite{Gaucher}.
-This construction is primarily concerned with a space of paths for modeling concurrency and connections to the present work are not obvious. }
+An important advantage of ${\bf SubFlow}_G$ over the path category of $G$ is that the former is finite (and the preceding sections essentially detail its construction), whereas the latter is infinite whenever there is a cycle in $G$.